On this page

 See your SDK's documentation for more information on migrations.

-Device Sync adds network synchronization between an App Services backend and client devices on top of all of the functionality of Realm Database.
-When you use Realm Database with Sync, realms exist on device just like when you only use Realm Database.
+Device Sync adds network synchronization between an App Services backend and client devices on top of all of the functionality of Realm.
+When you use Realm with Sync, realms exist on device, similar to using Realm without Sync.
 However, changes to the data stored in those realms synchronize between all client devices through a backend App Services instance.
 That backend also stores realm data in a cloud-based Atlas cluster running MongoDB.

 Device Sync relies on a worker client that communicates with your application backend in a dedicated thread in your application.
 Additionally, synced realms keep a history of changes to contained objects.
 Sync uses this history to resolve conflicts between client changes and backend changes.